Ireland's most beautiful landscape: Beara, West Cork - PHOTOS

-Spellbound by the wild Atlantic, rugged mountains and spectacular coastline
+Ireland’s wildest peninsula, with rugged mountains and a spectacular coastline

 In Beara you can clearly see the evidence of this devastation.
 Local historian Riobard O’Dwyer has produced a genealogy of the local parishes around Eyeries documenting how vast numbers of Beara people emigrated to Butte, Calumet (Michigan), Salt Lake city, Leadville (Colorado), Boston and Fall River (Massachusetts).
 They left behind a countryside and people ravaged and devoid of any hope.
 The traces of these old communities in the Beara townlands still exist in the ruins of small cottages or where the stone walls divided the land into tiny pitiful plots.